OpenTermsArchive/contrib-versions/AttWireless/unknown.md

+6.15   AT&T Mobile Share - Data Plans (for Data-Only Devices)

+AT&T Mobile Share – Data plans allow you to share a monthly allotment of domestic wireless data usage among up to ten (10) 3G, HSPA+ or LTE Devices (excluding smartphones and basic or quick messaging phones).
+You choose a specific allotment of monthly shared data usage for a monthly recurring charge and then pay an additional charge for each Device added to the Mobile Share - Data plan you select.
+You must specifically identify one or more eligible devices (the “Designated Data Devices”) that will share your monthly allotment of data usage under the Mobile Share - Data plan you select.
+Designated Data Devices can include: tablet(s), gaming device(s), modem(s), netbook(s), laptop(s), or mobile hotspot(s).
+If, during a billing period, your data usage exceeds the monthly allotment of data in the Mobile Share - Data plan you select, you will automatically be charged for overage as specified in your rate plan.
+If, during a billing period, you do not use all of the data allotment in the Mobile Share - Data plan you select, you will forfeit that usage.
+Authorized users on the account may temporarily suspend data access for particular Designated Data Device(s) during a specific billing cycle, but monthly charges for the suspended Designated Data Device(s) will continue to apply.
+Tethering and/or mobile hotspot use is permitted with Mobile Share – Data plans with capable Designated Data Devices. provided, however, that such use is limited to a maximum of five (5) simultaneous users per Designated Data Device.
+An activation fee will be charged when converting from a prepaid or Session-Based plan to a Mobile Share - Data plan or when you activate an additional Designated Data Device on an existing Mobile Share - Data plan.
+Designated Data Devices that are capable of accessing corporate email, intranet sites and/or other business applications may do so for no additional monthly access charge.
+Discounts otherwise applicable to your Mobile Share - Data rate plan do not apply to the additional monthly Device charge.
+Additional deposits and other restrictions may apply.

+If you use a Mobile Share - Data plan with a smartphone, with any device that is not a Designated Data Device, for tethering or as a mobile hotspot with more than five (5) simultaneous users, or otherwise use the plan in any way that is inconsistent with its terms, you agree that AT&T may: (a) suspend or terminate service to the account. (b) place any non-complying Device on an appropriate Mobile Share plan. and/or (c) add any other required element of the plan.

 **7.0   ARE THERE OTHER TERMS AND CONDITIONS THAT APPLY TO FEATURES AND APPLICATIONS?**

 Terms and conditions for certain features and applications are provided on the Device at the time of feature/application activation or first use.
 Certain features/applications will not be available in all areas at all times.